auth0/docs/articles/anomaly-detection/index.md

 * The User clicks on the "unblock" link provided in the email sent when the block went into effect;
 * The User changes their password.

-### 2nd Level Brute Force Protection

-**Triggers:** *100* failed login attempts from a single IP address using different usernames, all with incorrect passwords in 24 hours.
+**Trigger:** *100* failed login attempts from a single IP address using different usernames, all with incorrect passwords in 24 hours.
 50 sign ups attempts per minute from the same IP address.

 **Actions:**
 * Notify dashboard owners